First some basic information about modern/classic sites:

 - Modern sites do not subscribe to content types from the content type hub.

-As MetaShare relies on content types being published from the content type hub, all workspaces that are created from MetaShare are based on classic sites.
+All workspaces that are created from MetaShare are currently based on classic sites.

 Here you find a reference where you can read more about the modern and classic sites: SharePoint classic and modern experiences.